HABBOUBY/NEXUS-TN/README.md

   <img src="04_MEDIA/IMAGES/4K IMAGES/SAMIR-KAHWEJI.png" width="600">
 </p>

-SAMIR-KAHWEJI is what I consider the most mechanically interesting part of NEXUS-TN: a mobile transport platform that **transforms from 6 wheels down to 4** — 2 guide wheels + 4 drive wheels — to dock, load, and set off again.

 <p align="center">
   <img src="04_MEDIA/IMAGES/SAMIR_KAHWEJI CAD.PNG" width="290">
   <img src="04_MEDIA/IMAGES/SAMIR-KAWEJI1 CAD.PNG" width="290">
 </p>

-**Navigation & vision:** a camera sits on a **2-degrees-of-freedom support**, letting it follow the black guide line on the ground and also look down to detect the product sitting on the robot's back.
-A **Raspberry Pi 5** handles all the camera processing and sends its decisions to the onboard **ESP32**, which then issues the actual motor/servo commands. *(Note: the "truck" model visible in the CAD is only a placeholder prop, used to help visualize where and how the product sits on the robot's back — not a real component.)*

-**Docking maneuver:** once SAMIR-KAHWEJI reaches its target position, it doesn't just stop — it performs a small arc-shaped trajectory, then reverses to dock using its two guide wheels.
-Those guide wheels double as a stabilizing base, keeping the robot balanced while it's stationary and loading/unloading.

-**Wheel transformation:** a servo lifts the two front wheels to switch between the 6-wheel (guided) and 4-wheel (drive-only) configurations.
-Because that lift briefly changes the ride height on the front axle, **4 shock absorbers** are fitted to the drive wheels to absorb the resulting gap/impact and keep the robot stable through the transition.
+- **6-to-4 wheels:** a servo lifts the 2 front (guide) wheels for driving; they drop back down to dock — *(the "truck" prop in the CAD is just a placeholder)*
+- **Vision:** camera on a 2-DOF mount, line-following + product detection.
+Raspberry Pi 5 processes video, sends commands to the onboard ESP32.
+- **Docking:** small arc trajectory, then reverses in on its 2 guide wheels, which also stabilize the robot at rest.
+- **4 shock absorbers** absorb the ride-height change when the front wheels lift/drop.

-**Onboard gripper:** SAMIR-KAHWEJI also carries its own small rack-and-pinion, servo-actuated gripper/clamp (see `assembly gripper samir kahweji` parts) to secure the product once it's placed on its back, so it doesn't shift during transit.
+- **Onboard gripper:** a small rack-and-pinion, servo-driven clamp secures the product during transit.

 ---